bheimbu/annoSnake/docs/source/step_by_step.rst

     min_length: 1500

     # select whether metagenome-assembled genomes (MAGs) shall be assembled or not ('True' or 'False')
-    mag_assembly: False
+    mag_assembly: True

-    # if 'mag_assembly: True' specify completeness and contamination of resulting bins [community standards for medium or high-quality MAGs are defined as follows: ≥50% completeness and ≤10% contamination (Bowers et al. (2017)]
+    #if 'mag_assembly: True' specify completeness and contamination of resulting bins [community standards for medium or high-quality MAGs are defined as follows: ≥50% completeness and ≤10% contamination (Bowers et al. (2017)]
     completeness: 30
     contamination: 10

     # select databases to use ('True' or 'False')
-    PFAM: False
+    PFAM: True
-    COG: False
+    COG: True
     KEGG: True
-    CAZYMES: False
+    CAZYMES: True

     # specify cut-off E-values
     blastp_evalue: "1e-24"